pauloo27/bf/README.md

 # BF

-A (not well tested) brainfuck interpreter written in Go while the programmer was drunk.
+A simple (not well tested) brainfuck interpreter written in Go.

-I don't know if it work properly, but I hope so.

 ## License